awsdocs/amazon-ecs-developer-guide/doc_source/service-auto-scaling.md

 The [Create Service Example](security_iam_id-based-policy-examples.md#IAM_create_service_policies) and [Update Service Example](security_iam_id-based-policy-examples.md#IAM_update_service_policies) IAM policy examples show the permissions that are required for IAM users to use Service Auto Scaling in the AWS Management Console\.

-The Application Auto Scaling service needs permission to describe your Amazon ECS services and CloudWatch alarms, as well as permissions to modify your service's desired count on your behalf\.
-You must create an IAM role \(`ecsAutoscaleRole`\) for your ECS services to provide these permissions and then associate that role with your service before it can use Application Auto Scaling\.
-If an IAM user has the required permissions to use Service Auto Scaling in the Amazon ECS console, create IAM roles, and attach IAM role policies to them, then that user can create this role automatically as part of the Amazon ECS console [create service](create-service.md#create-service.title) or [update service](update-service.md) workflows, and then use the role for any other service later \(in the console or with the CLI or SDKs\)\.
-You can also create the role by following the procedures in [Service Auto Scaling IAM Role](ecs-legacy-iam-roles.md#autoscale_IAM_role)\.
+The Application Auto Scaling service also needs permission to describe your Amazon ECS services and CloudWatch alarms, and permissions to modify your service's desired count on your behalf\.
+If you enable automatic scaling for your ECS services, it creates a service\-linked role named `AWSServiceRoleForApplicationAutoScaling_ECSService`\.
+This service\-linked role grants Application Auto Scaling permission to describe the alarms for your policies, to monitor the current running task count of the service, and to modify the desired count of the service\.
+The original managed Amazon ECS role for Application Auto Scaling was `ecsAutoscaleRole`, but it is no longer required\.
+The service\-linked role is the default role for Application Auto Scaling\.
+For more information, see [Service\-Linked Roles](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.

-Alternatively, Application Auto Scaling can also utilize a service\-linked role \(`AWSServiceRoleForApplicationAutoScaling_ECSService`\) that performs automatic scaling actions on your behalf\.
-If you have the required permissions, this role is created automatically for you, with the required IAM policies attached, when you get started with the Application Auto Scaling service\.
-For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.
-You or an administrator must have either the `iam:CreateServiceLinkedRole` or `AdministratorAccess` permissions to create this service\-linked role\.
+Note that if you created your Amazon ECS container instance role before CloudWatch metrics were available for Amazon ECS, you might need to add the `ecs:StartTelemetrySession` permission\.
+For more information, see [Enabling CloudWatch Metrics](cloudwatch-metrics.md#enable_cloudwatch)\.